-If you know (or you think) that your ancestors were from Castel Frentano, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Castel Frentano, Abruzzo, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Abruzzo and in Chieti province were established in early 1800: it means that you could find information in Castel Frentano registrar as of that date.
+In towns and villages of Abruzzo and in Chieti province registry offices were established in early 1800: it means that you could find information in Castel Frentano registrar as of that date.

 So, if your ancestors were in Castel Frentano in the nineteenth or twentieth century, then you could try to contact the City Office of Castel Frentano to know more.